cesarderio/reading-notes/201-reading-notes/class-04.md

 1. Describe the difference between a function declaration and a function invocation.

 * declaration is creating/stating what the function is.
 Invoking is calling back to use the function.

 2. What is the difference between a parameter and an argument?

 * The parameters are values that the function uses to do its job.
-An argument is
+Arguments are values to get the functions output/result.

 ## Miscellaneous